Secured Versus Unsecured Loans for Higher Education

 Secured Loans for Higher Education

 Believe it or not, home equity loans can be a lending tool for students pursuing higher education.
 While student loans carry relatively low interest rates, you may be able to secure an equally low (or lower) rate by using a home equity loan, so long as you meet certain lending criteria.
-Discover Home Loans, in particular, has rates starting at 4.15%.* In addition, Discover Home Loans doesn’t charge application, origination, or appraisal fees, and no cash is required at closing.
+Discover Home Loans, in particular, has rates from 3.99% - 11.99% APR*.
+In addition, Discover Home Loans doesn’t charge application, origination, or appraisal fees, and no cash is required at closing.

 Secured loans, can be risky because failure to pay your loan could result in the loss of the asset or collateral you provided in exchange for the funds.
 For example, if you were to obtain a home equity loan to pay for your educational expenses, your home would serve as collateral for the loan, which allows you to get competitive rates.
 Failure to pay your loan could put your home at risk.
 For this reason, you must consider whether or not you can meet your loan obligation terms before borrowing.